 kw=c(Sc660)-1/2wspd2 (4)

 where wspd is the surface wind speed and c is the piston velocity coefficient taken here equal to 0.337/(3.6x105).
 The value of c has been agreed upon by the Ocean Carbon Model Intercomparison Project, phase II (OCMIP-II) so that the global, annual mean gas transfer coefficient for carbon dioxide (kw, K0) is equal to 0.061 mol/m2/yr/l atm for preindustrial times.
 Sc, the Schmidt number, is computed using the temperature of the host ocean model following Wanninkhof (1992).
 The gas transfer velocity kw is computed only over open water.
 The solubility of CO2 in the water K0 is also parameterized based on OCMIP using prognostic temperature, salinity and sea level pressure.
-In these model runs, the global average of the atmospheric concentration of CO2 follows the Mauna Loa measurements (Le Quéré et al., 2015), although regionally atmospheric CO2 is allowed to vary due to the distributions of the ocean sources and sinks.
+In these model runs, the global average of the atmospheric concentration of CO2 follows the Mauna Loa measurements (Dlugokencky and Tans, 2014), although regionally atmospheric CO2 is allowed to vary due to the distributions of the ocean sources and sinks.

 The five ensemble member runs were averaged into one ensemble mean to account for the intrinsic climate variability that is not adequately resolved in climate models of low spatial resolution.
-The model output for the years 1995 – 2005 was then averaged again to produce a 12-month climatology for the purpose of direct comparison with the observations.
+The model output for the years 1995 – 2005 was then averaged again to produce a 12-month climatology for the purpose of direct comparison with the observationally based data in the Takahashi database.

-The model output and the observational data were interpolated onto the same grid, which is the Takahashi ocean grid, and the ocean mask was conformed across all observational and model data sets.
-Because the Takahashi atlas contains mostly missing values at high latitudes, we excluded these across all observational and model datasets.
+The model output and the observational data were interpolated onto the same grid, which is the Takahashi ocean grid at 4x5 degree resolution, with no Arctic Ocean, and the ocean mask was conformed across all observational and model data sets.

+In the rest of the paper, some conventions with regards to nomenclature should be noted.
+Firstly, the Takahashi carbon flux, pCO2 and ancillary data as well as the nitrate climatology will be referred to as “observations”, for brevity, keeping in mind that they are really observation-based estimates and not direct observations.
+Secondly, “model” will exclusively refer to the numerical simulations using the NASA-GISS climate model and by “algorithm”, “method” or “technique” we will refer to the clustering technique.

 All data products are available in the Ocean Carbon States Database (data.giss.nasa.gov/oceans/carbonstates).

-3. Methodology and Results
+3. Methodology